-Leyland Cypress and Emerald Green Arborvitae are popular choices for adding privacy and beauty to gardens.
+Leyland Cypress and Emerald Green Arborvitae are both really good choices if you want to create privacy and make your yard look nicer.

 Differences Between Arborvitae and Leyland Cypress